cschreib/gpzpp/README.md

 # Description

-This is a C++ version of the machine-learning photometric redshift code [GPZ](https://github.com/OxfordML/GPz) (Almosallam et al. 2061a,2016b,in prep.).
+This is a C++ version of the machine-learning photometric redshift code [GPZ](https://github.com/OxfordML/GPz) (Almosallam et al. 2016a,2016b,2017).
 Below is a list of the main selling points:

  - GPz++ is free software and does not require a MatLab license.
  - GPz++ runs up to 20 times faster than the MatLab version.
  - GPz++ implements GPz v2.0, with support for noisy and missing data.

-If you use this code for your own work, please cite this repository, as well as Almosallam et al. (2016a,2016b,in prep.) where GPz was first introduced.
+If you use this code for your own work, please cite this repository, as well as Almosallam et al. (2016a,2016b) where GPz was first introduced, and [Almosallam (2017)](http://www.robots.ox.ac.uk/~parg/pubs/theses/ibrahim_almosallam_thesis.pdf) where all the features of GPz v2.0 are described.

 # Install instructions